EONRaider/blackhat-python3/README.md

  he has the intention of implementing them.
 It also presents many bugs originating from indentation that have been corrected if fatal errors were to be avoided during runtime.

+*A conversion similar to this one has been made available by myself on the source code of the book "Violent Python", by TJ O'Connor.
+Check it out [here](https://github.com/EONRaider/violent-python3) if you haven't done it yet.*

 ## Usage
 Simply choose a directory (DIR) in which to clone the project using